16 Jan 2025

 Before your meeting

-Get a sense of your MP before meeting them.
-Spend some time researching your MP to understand what makes them tick and how they might be persuaded to support the campaign.
+If you’ve met your MP before, maybe as part of the Climate Coalition mobilisation in October, think about what you learned from that meeting.
+If you haven’t met your MP before, spend some time researching them to understand what makes them tick and how they might be persuaded to support the campaign.
 You’ll also want to make some practical preparations, like deciding what will be said and who can take notes and photos.

 Remember, you’re meeting your MP because you’re concerned constituents not because you’re policy experts.
 Keep the conversations fairly "high level" and focus on the need for an ambitious, comprehensive and fair climate plan.
 If your MP tries to get into the detail of one issue, try to steer the conversation back to the need for a bold and fair plan.
-If they ask questions that you don’t know the answer to, say that you’ll get back to them – and ask us for help if you need it.
+If they ask questions that you don’t know the answer to, tell them you’ll follow up later and contact us for help if needed.

 During your meeting